prompted by a recent perusal of the statistics of active leaders in WAR, in which 19 and 20 stood out:

 ― clemenza, Friday, 20 August 2010 16:53 (eleven years ago) link

 i think Wagner's HOF case will be made in the coming years. if he can move up on the all time saves list (he's - um, 6th right now?) he could make it in as long as he stays productive for a few more years. the only person ahead of him still pitching well is Rivera (as Hoff seems to have lost it this year).

-― oreo speed wiggum (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 20 August 2010 16:54 (eight years ago) Permalink
+― oreo speed wiggum (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 20 August 2010 16:54 (eleven years ago) link

 somebody wrote a column abt this today, will link later